microsoft/genaiscript/docs/vscode.md

 ## User experience

-This diagram demonstrates the AI-enhanced workflow process in gptools.
+This diagram demonstrates the AI-enhanced workflow process in genaiscript.
 The gpspec starts the `gptool`, which reads the `gpspec`, interacts with the gpvm and foundation model.
-The AI-generated output is used to update the workspace, and the user interacts with the updated workspace through the gptools extension to VS code.
+The AI-generated output is used to update the workspace, and the user interacts with the updated workspace through the genaiscript extension to VS code.

 ```mermaid
 sequenceDiagram